khodekia/khodekia/README.md

 # About Me:

-### a semi-skilled cybersecurity enthusiast & Digital Craftsman
+### a semi-skilled Cybersecurity enthusiast & Digital Craftsman
 Currently, I am dedicating my time to mastering Rust, a powerful and rapidly growing programming language.
 My experiences have prepared me for any challenges that come my way, and I am confident in my ability to excel in any task or project I undertake.